vivid-planet/comet/.changeset/nice-moose-clean.md

 "@comet/admin": minor
 ---

-Add `NumberField` as an optimised field for number inputs in FinalForms
+Add `FinalFormNumberInput` and `NumberField` as optimised fields for number inputs in FinalForms